-Analyze how much additional funding is required to meet needs, and conduct polling to see what funding methods or combination of funding methods Missourians will support.
+- Analyze how much additional funding is required to meet needs, and conduct polling to see what funding methods or combination of funding methods Missourians will support. - ▶ ▶ PROGRESS!
+In 2021, the Missouri Chamber Foundation produced the study Transportation2030, a guiding force behind the \$500 million annual transportation investment increase passed by the Missouri Legislature that same year.
+The Missouri Chamber Foundation also provided polling data, produced an effective advertising campaign and built a coalition of stakeholders around the plan.

 - PROGRESS!
-In 2021, the Missouri Chamber Foundation produced the study Transportation2030, a guiding force behind the \$500 million annual transportation investment increase passed by the Missouri Legislature that same year.
-The Missouri Chamber Foundation also provided polling data, produced an effective advertising campaign and built a coalition of stakeholders around the plan. - ▶ PROGRESS!
-In 2023, the Missouri Legislature funded a \$2.8 billion investment in I-70 and an environmental study for I-44 and Highway 63. - ▶ Focus transportation infrastructure investment priorities on the most leveraged areas for productivity and economic growth. - ► PROGRESS!
-The Transportation 2030 report provided this data. - Employing the above data, develop a long-range plan for sustainable infrastructure funding. - PROGRESS!
+In 2023, a \$2.8 billion investment in I-70 and an environmental study for I-44 and Highway 63 was passed by the Missouri Legislature and signed into law by Gov. Parson. - PROGRESS!
+In 2024, a \$577 million investment in I-44 was approved by Gov. Parson. - ▶ Focus transportation infrastructure investment priorities on the most leveraged areas for productivity and economic growth. - ▶ PROGRESS!
+The Transportation 2030 report provided this data. - ▶ Employing the above data, develop a long-range plan for sustainable infrastructure funding. - ▶ PROGRESS!
 Passage of the 2021 investment package is a strong element in a long-range transportation investment plan. - ▶ Support the Missouri Department of Transportation's freight plan, and improve freight mobility and connections between roads, rail and ports. - PROGRESS!
 In 2023, the Missouri Legislature approved \$53 million to improve railroad crossing safety. - PROGRESS!
-In 2023, the Missouri Legislature approved \$91 million in port authority grants. - ▶ PROGRESS!
-In 2023, the Missouri Legislature approved \$3 million in freight enhancement connector projects.

-- ▶ Invest in a strong grassroots campaign and media plan to build support for a sustainable transportation strategy. - ► PROGRESS!
+In 2023, the Missouri Legislature approved \$91 million in port authority grants. - ► PROGRESS!
+In 2023, the Missouri Legislature approved \$3 million in freight enhancement connector projects. - Invest in a strong grassroots campaign and media plan to build support for a sustainable transportation strategy. - ► PROGRESS!
 The Missouri Chamber's grassroots campaign was a key element in the success of the 2021 transportation investment package.